modal-inria/Kernalytics/README.md

 # Kernel-powered analytics.

-Kernel methods are versatile, and Kernalytics exploits this property as a generic data analysis framework.
+Kernel methods are versatile, and Kernalytics exploits this property in a generic data analysis framework.
 It allows for easy extension: new algorithms, data types, kernels and optimizations are immediately compatible with each other.
 This is possible through the Gram matrix computation used as a powerful abstraction linking every module.
 Heterogeneous data sets are supported through linear combination of kernels.

 Current implementations cover: